When we talk about technologies that really change life, we often talk about technologies that offer accessibility and autonomy to disabled people.

 “True, younger users learn at supersonic speed.
 I recently saw a 7-year-old boy master the robotic arm in minutes to have a drink.
 Even on older patients, however, learning is quite easy and quick, " says Woolverton.

 The biggest challenge, however, is not to teach patients what they can do with a robotic arm.
 It is to equip as many patients as possible.
 In Germany it is simpler, because devices such as Jaco are covered by the medical and insurance system.
 Elsewhere, not everyone can afford it.

 Jaco has a rather high price: € 35.000, a figure that is not sustainable for many patients.

-Yet things are changing: the market will slowly but surely open up to such solutions.
-The cultural issue will affect the economic one, prices will drop and insurance companies from other countries will also include such solutions in their packages.
-Health systems will also evaluate Jaco in relation to its cost-benefit ratio: in the long run it can save money, for example on Caregiving.
+Yet things are changing: the market will open slowly but surely to such solutions.
+The cultural issue will affect the economic one, prices will drop, and insurance companies from other countries will also include such solutions in their packages.
+Health systems will also evaluate Jaco in relation to the cost-benefit ratio: in the long run it can save money, for example on Caregiving.